TAI Anka-3: Operational capabilities

 Designed for high-speed operations, the Anka-3 offers both air-to-ground and air-to-air capabilities.
 Its low radar signature enhances survivability, while its endurance of up to 10 hours and high altitude capabilities enable long-range missions.
 The UCAV can operate autonomously with line-of-sight and beyond-line-of-sight control.

 Beyond its combat role, the Anka-3 can perform intelligence, surveillance, and reconnaissance (ISR) missions, as well as electronic warfare.
 Future variants may be larger with increased payload capacity, further expanding its capabilities.

 Integration and future prospects

 The Anka-3 is part of a broader Turkish drone ecosystem, including the Şimşek and Süper Şimşek drones.
-These uncrewed systems work together to provide a comprehensive aerial capability.
+These unmanned systems work together to provide a comprehensive aerial capability.

 Production of the Anka-3 is underway, with plans to deliver multiple units by 2028.
 The development of the Anka-3 and its associated technologies reflects Turkey's aim to reduce reliance on foreign military equipment and establish a domestic defense industry.

-The Anka-3's emergence is part of a global trend towards integrating uncrewed systems into military operations.
+The Anka-3's emergence is part of a global trend towards integrating unmanned systems into military operations.
 Its capabilities and the broader Turkish drone program have attracted international attention, with countries like Indonesia expressing interest in acquiring similar systems.